Cell ProfilingNational facility

 4. Significance of facility specific technique for project 0 – 2

-- High-throughput profiling of protein targets in single cells using multiplexed immunofluorescence and fluorescent bioimaging.
+- High-throughput profiling of protein targets in single cells using multiplexed immunofluorescence

 - Liquid handling.
 Two TECAN FREEDOM EVO 150 pipetting robots.
 One TECAN Fluent 480.